bjt123/ipdr_xdr_file_decoder/README.md

 The python scripts contained help solve this problem.

-Given an IPDR-XDR file encoded as defined by the TM-FORUM, these scripts can decode it into an XML format that is human readable.
+Given an IPDR-XDR file encoded as defined by the TM-FORUM, these scripts allow you to decode it into an XML format that is human readable.

+Included are python scripts that also allow you to load the IPDR-XDR file metadata into python objects, so you can manipulate and analyse them.

 The reason why XML is used is to tag the classes of the Ipdr Elementary Types.